 Goldner carefully builds up the tension by creepy increment, neatly switching from Gray's geezer spiel to an all-pervading sense of dread to inextricably draw the viewer in.

-There's no clumsy exposition - the sinister course of events is seamlessly worked into the narrative with a wit and genuine feel for language, most notably in the observations of Gray, an affable sceptic who's not above the odd De Vince Code quip.
+There's no clumsy exposition - the sinister course of events is seamlessly worked into the narrative with a wit and genuine feel for language, most notably in the observations of Gray, an affable sceptic who's not above the odd De Vinci Code quip.

 There's the best elements of both The Wicker Man (unpleasant locals) and The Blair Witch Project (nail-shredding climax) yet the company this corker keeps is actually the superlative Brit black comedies Down Terrace (which starred Hill) and Kill List.